 Health & Safety Code §130061.5 specifies several different requirements that must be met for a hospital to receive relief from the retrofit or rebuilding deadlines of 2008 and 2013.

-See the conditions applicants must meet for the 2020 extension under the provisions of Health and Safety Code §130061.5
+The conditions applicants must meet for the 2020 extension are located in the provisions of Health and Safety Code §130061.5

 Senate Bill 499 (SB 499)#